BadIdeaFactory/biffud.com/src/pages/tldr/20180000-hello-sheepswarm2/post.md

 uid: hello-sheepswarm-ii

 date: 2018-08-02T00:00:00.000Z
-cover: cover.png
+? cover
-title: Hello Sheepswarm II
+title: A news without cover
 summary: In this blog post we brag about this, this and that.
 ---